 To qualify as an eligible noncitizen, you must be:

-Qualifying Native American student born in Canada under the Jay Treaty.
+- Qualifying Native American students born in Canada under the Jay Treaty.

 The following types of documents do not qualify you as an eligible noncitizen, so if you only have these, you do not meet the criteria for federal student aid.